clmarr/DiaSim/README.md

 A cascade file contains your ordered list of sound change rules that you desire DiaSim to apply to the lexicon.
 If your lexicon includes intermediate gold stages (see "Creating a lexicon file" above), then the point at which these stages occur must also be specified in the cascade.
 Additionally, stages without attested forms can be specified in the cascade; these are called "black stages."
 Since black stages, by definition, do not have corresponding attested forms which appear in the lexicon, black output forms cannot be cross-checked.
 They simply serve to let DiaSim know what other notable points in the cascade may be.

-The rules that make up a cascade are in the conventional sound change notation, that is to say, `A > B /C__D`.
+The rules that make up a cascade are in the conventional sound change notation, that is to say, `A > B / C __ D`.

 More information on cascades can be found on this repository's wiki (CURRENTLY UNDER CONSTRUCTION).